cixtor/powergoline/README.md

 ## Configuration

-Use `powergoline -h` to print a list of available options.
+Use `powergoline -h` to see all available options.

 Update the `set_prompt_command` function to add or remove flags accordingly.